pytorch/serve/README.md

 The following are examples on how to use the `build_image.sh` script to build Docker images to support CPU or GPU inference.

-Build the TorchServe image for a CPU device using the `master` branch:
+To build the TorchServe image for a CPU device using the `master` branch, use the following command:

 ```bash
 ./build_image.sh
 ```

-Create a Docker image for a specific branch, use the following command:
+To create a Docker image for a specific branch, use the following command:

 ```bash
 ./build_image.sh -b <branch_name>